markphip/refactored-waddle/README.md

 ## Policy Configuration

-The Policy Service is continually evovling to provide an ever increasing set of policies that it can apply to your organization and repositories.
+The Policy Service is continually evolving to provide an ever increasing set of policies that it can apply to your organization and repositories.
 The list of available policies you can configure is available here: